 “I love the Constitution for its checks and balances.
 For the first time in history the common man said no to the monarch, the dictator, the strong man.
 That we are a nation of laws, not men.
 Our constitutionally limited, democratic-republic ensures that no one in government has so much power that they can act above the law.”

-He enjoys an adventurous and soul-satisfying life with his partner of many years.
+He enjoys an adventurous and soul-satisfying life with his family and friends.
 An ocean devotee, biking fanatic, travel enthusiast, animal lover, civil war buff and, yes, a prog-rock fan, he also retains his New York sports fans bona fides by rooting passionately for the Yankees, Giants and Rangers.
-His serious/intense side finds him exploring comparative philosophies but as for cosmic insight/comic relief, nothing tops The Big Lebowski, because, after all, “the Dude Abides.”
+His serious/intense side finds him exploring comparative religion and philosophies but for insight/comic relief, nothing tops The Big Lebowski, because, after all, “the Dude Abides.”
 But then Gina P. already knew that.

 As seen on the National Constitution Center and iCivics joint initiative "We Love the Constitution":